-- As we discussed, you'll need to provide a \$50,000 Motor Vehicle Surety Bond, also called a dealer bond.
-Don't forget to sign your bond! - And, of course, you'll need to provide proof that you completed this course. - You will also need a copy of your lease or proof of property ownership. - And you'll be asked to submit a business photo clearly showing the business structure and mounted business sign. - TxDMV will provide you a premises affidavit.
-You will need to sign and notarize the premises affidavit found in your eLICENSING application.
-Be sure to answer each question clearly, even if you are going to reference attached documents. -Do not just write "see attached". - You'll need to provide proof of identity including fingerprints for all owners and manager of your business. - If you plan to use an Assumed Name, or "Doing Business As" (DBA) name, which is a name different than your legal entity, then you'll need to provide the Assumed Name Certificate. - Sole Proprietors and General partnerships can obtain the Assumed Name Certificate from the county clerk's office in the county where the business is located.
+- As we discussed, you'll need to provide a \$50,000 Motor Vehicle Surety Bond, also called a dealer bond, and the associated Power of Attorney document.
+Don't forget to sign your bond! - And, of course, you'll need to provide proof that you completed this course. - You will also need a copy of your lease or proof of property ownership, including the notarized statement from the property owner if you are subleasing. - And you'll be asked to submit business photos clearly showing the exterior business structure, posted business hours, interior office, and mounted business sign. - You'll need to provide proof of identity, including fingerprints, for all owners and managers of your business. - If you plan to use an Assumed Name, or "Doing Business As" (DBA) name, which is a name different than your legal entity, then you'll need to provide the Assumed Name Certificate. - Sole Proprietors and General partnerships can obtain the Assumed Name Certificate from the county clerk's office in the county where the business is located.
 All other entity types will need to obtain an Assumed Name Certificate from the Texas Secretary of State.